Antfield-Creations/fafa-vae/journal/README.md

 - [X] Try increasing the learning rate to 5e-05 (works well)
 - [X] Try increasing the learning rate to 1e-04 (no significant change)
 - [X] Pad images instead of stretching them to the target size (works quite well)
-- [X] Use `he_normal` kernel initialisation on conv layers
+- [X] Use `he_normal` kernel initialisation on conv layers (works quite well)
+- [ ] Try only the 'standing' tag to constrain the domain to fewer poses
 - [ ] Resume training on a saved model
 - [ ] Tweak the latent size, how does it affect the two loss components?
-- [ ] Try only the 'standing' tag to constrain the domain to fewer poses
 - [ ] Use simpler feature scaling to floats in range [0..1] to aid in reconstruction simplification
 - [ ] Use kernel size of 3 or 5 on conv layers (some promising preliminary results, needs better checking)
 - [ ] Linear activation on decoder output layer

+## 2022-04-11

+This weekend's session ran to 927 of the 1024 intended epochs until the disk was full.
+I already created a bucket to store the data in, but 927 epochs is fine to get a clearer picture of what the model is capable of, running for a longer period.
+These 927 epochs took about 34 hours.
+The model learned _some_ extra domain features, but it still does not produce clear pictures of humans.
+Strangely enough, the KL loss was still _rising_ after 900 epochs, and the reconstruction loss still dropping!
+Do I have to configure a higher learning rate after all?
+Or is this normal?
+Anyway, I do start to think that the domain is a little bit too diverse or complicated for the model.
+I may have to constrain it to the `standing` tagged images.

+What did work well, was to initialize the conv kernels with `he_normal`ly distributed weights.
+It clearly shows about 25% reduce in reconstruction loss after 100 epochs.
+At least on the run I did this weekend, I don't have the means to create statistically significant measurements on my artist's free tier budget.

+So, the reconstruction MSE loss ended up on ~1.5e4 after 900 epochs.
+That's pretty OK, but quite frankly it's not good enough to reconstruct life-like pictures.
+I'm going to have to take a different approach and I'm going to start with the `standing` tag constraint.

 ## 2022-04-08
 I refactored the image loader so that it produces padded instead of stretched image tensors, but now the model produces